mohgermany1606/IDNow-Mobile-Automation/README.md

 **utils/base_test.py**
-It provides an'APIClient' class for making HTTP Requests.It includes methods for making GET, POST, PUT, and DELETE requests to the API
+It provides an'BaseTest' class for making HTTP Requests.It includes methods for making GET, POST, PUT, and DELETE requests to the API

 It has below class methods -